angelocarly/nel.re/content/notes/metaphysics/index.md

 - Everything is conscious.
 - Everything is everything.

 Not being is limiting.
-There is always a way to be something.
+There is *always* some way to be something.
 And that is fearful.
 Definition blurs when something is everything.
+Blurry definitions make communicating them difficult, they become very abstract.
-Complification leads to confusion and anxiety.
+Complexity leads to confusion and anxiety.

 Yet in all that confusion I see math, art and consciousness.